Arlington National Cemetery: U.S. v. Lee

 In 1874, George Washington Custis Lee sued the U.S. federal government, claiming ownership of the Arlington Cemetery grounds.
 On 9 December 1882, the U.S. Supreme Court ruled 5–4 in Lee's favor in United States v.
 Lee, concluding that the U.S. government seized Arlington Cemetery and its surrounding grounds without affording Lee due process.

 Following the U.S. Supreme Court decision, Congress abided by the Supreme Court ruling, and returned the estate to Lee.
 By this time, however, Lee was less interested in obtaining the property than in receiving cash compensation for it.
 On 3 March 1883, Custis Lee sold it back to the U.S. government for $150,000 at a signing ceremony with then Secretary of War Robert Todd Lincoln.
 The land then became a U.S. military reservation.

 20th century

-In 1900, the last remaining residents of the village departed after the 56th United States Congress appropriated $75,000 to settle the U.S. government's debts to them.
+In 1900, the last remaining residents of the Freedman's village departed after the 56th United States Congress appropriated $75,000 to settle the U.S. government's debts to them.
 With limited space but large numbers of KIAs from World War II, Korean War, Vietnam War, along with natural deaths from high-ranking military officials, the need for additional burial space at Arlington Cemetery became a challenge and priority to the U.S. government.

 On 30 May 1929, U.S. President Herbert Hoover conducted the first national Memorial Day ceremony in Arlington National Cemetery.

 In October 1991, John C. Metzler Jr., Arlington Cemetery's superintendent, implemented a $1.4 million plan to clear a former 13 acre parking lot to create additional space that would accommodate approximately 9,000 additional grave sites.